These instructions cover the process for contributing design guidelines to patternfly.org.

 Open the file in Sketch and create a new page for keeping all your topic images.
 Name that page with the title of your documentation page—it will be used for displaying the topic in the navigation.
 If you’re modifying an existing topic, you can edit the existing page.

 Insert a new artboard for every unique image that you will create.

 Create your images.
 There are two types of images used within design guideline documents:

 High-fidelity mockups are used to show component details or in any situation where understanding design specifics is important.
 When describing a design, add numbered callouts to point to specific elements.
-If you’re only pointing to one element, use an arrow to point to the element instead.
+If you're only pointing to one element, add an unnumbered callout instead.

 When creating high-fidelity mockups, you should first look for existing examples in the PatternFly template file.
 You can create new examples as needed by using the components found in that file.
 Next, export those images so that they can be added to your corresponding document page in the Design Doc Assets file.
 You can make callouts or other customizations there as needed.